Madan Lal Puri: Accomplishments

 On February 20, 2003, Puri was honoured with the title of College of Arts and Sciences Distinguished Research Scholar.
 Kumble Subbaswamy, dean of the College of Arts and Sciences at Indiana University, Bloomington, said "...it was my great pleasure to honour Madan Lal Puri as College of Arts and Sciences Distinguished Research Scholar.
 This rare designation is reserved for those who have become world leaders in a field while on the College faculty, and whose collected works are published because of their archival value."

 Puri was elected as a member of the International Statistical Institute, a fellow of the Institute of Mathematical Statistics, a fellow of the American Statistical Association, and a fellow of the Royal Statistical Society.
 Additionally, he was an elected member of the New York Academy of Sciences, and an honorary fellow of the International Indian Statistical Society.

-In 1875, the Punjab University in India awarded him a D.Sc.
+In 1975, the Punjab University in India awarded him a D.Sc.
 In 1974 and 1983, he received the Senior U.S. Scientist Award from the Alexander von Humboldt Foundation, and in 1974 he was honoured by the German government.
 He also has been honoured by universities in Australia, New Zealand, Europe, and the Middle East.
 In 1991, he was a Distinguished Visitor at the London School of Economics and Political Science.

-In 2008, he was awarded the Gottfried E. Noether Senior Scholar award and in 2014 he was awarded the Samuel S. Wilkis Award.
-In 2019, he was awarded the Bicentennial Medal.

 He has many books published in his honour, including Research Developments in Probability and Statistics: Festschrift in Honor of Madan L. Puri on the Occasion of His 65th Birthday, which has articles written by fifty two different authors.

 He was ranked as the fourth most prolific statistician in the world in a report by the Natural Sciences and Engineering Research Council of Canada.
 Among statisticians in universities which do not have a separate department of statistics, he was ranked number one in the world in the same report.